Kinto/kinto/docs/tutorial.rst

         }
     }

-Now Alice can create a group of her friends Bob and Mary:
+Now Alice can create a group of her friends (Bob and Mary):

 .. code-block:: http